ecordes-vt/docs/src/docs/automate-studio/README.md

 # Build with Automate Studio

-With Veritone Automate Studio, less-technical users can create their own AI Solutions that incorporate Veritone's cognitive engines and real time services directly into custom business applications.
+With Automate Studio you can easily build AI workflows that leverage hundreds of aiWARE audio, video and text engines - digital workers that review your content for key pieces of information (a name, a face, entity/sentiment, etc.) and make that information searchable and shareable - with no need for Data Science or ML knowledge, DevOps, or heavy coding.

 ## Overview {docsify-ignore}